 Are you an avid coffee drinker?
-If you answered ‘yes’… you may be doing your brain a big favor!
+If you answered ‘yes’, you may be doing your brain a big favour.
 Recently, a review study showed that people drinking coffee regularly (3-5 cups per day) were 65% less likely to develop cognitive decline, dementia and alzheimer’s disease.

 However, one word of caution… drinking 3 or more cups of coffee per day (as suggested by the study) can lead to symptoms of irritability, anxiousness, jitters, and exhaustion in some people.
 I typically recommend most people stick to 1-2 cups per day, all before noon.
 If you need a little pick me up in the afternoon, stick with green tea.
 Remember, if you are adding sugar to your coffee you are negating much of the health benefits, so back off the sweeteners and drink your coffee black or with cream.

 There you have it… get in your regular cup of joe to keep your brain sharp as you age!

 Dr. Marc Bubbs ND, CISSN, CSCS

 Want to learn more about the benefits (and potential drawbacks) of coffee?
 Listen to Nanci Guest PhD (cand) in Episode #6 of the Dr. Bubbs Performance Podcast...